ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-3.md

 ## Creating the project

-Open the Visual Studio 2022, click Create a new project, and look for Console Application Project in the window that appears
+Open Visual Studio 2022, click Create a new project, and look for Console Application Project in the window that appears

 ![fig6](figures/06.png)